-The Metropolitan Land Planning Act requires that the Comprehensive Plan shall contain “an element for the protection and development of access to direct sunlight for solar energy systems.”
-Given the availability of new data, our ability to measure solar as a natural resource has greatly improved.
-Subsequently, communities have four (4) Minimum Requirements to fulfill in their 2040 Comprehensive Plan Updates.
+The Metropolitan Land Planning Act requires that all local comprehensive plans contain “an element for the protection and development of access to direct sunlight for solar energy systems.”
+With new data, our ability to measure solar as a natural resource has greatly improved.
+As a result, communities have four (4) minimum requirements to fulfill in their 2040 comprehensive plan updates.

-The purpose of this webpage is to provide the most up-to-date catalogue of resources to support communities in their Solar Energy Planning and Implementation efforts.
-These resources include useful guides, organizations, and tools from across the State of Minnesota, the Upper Midwest Region, and the Country.
-This page was developed through Local Planning Assistance’s collaboration with the Great Plains Institute, Minnesota GreenStep Cities, the McKnight Foundation, and the SolSmart Program, which provides no-cost technical assistance from a team of national experts who work with local governments to evaluate programs and practices that impact solar markets, and identify high-prospect opportunities for improvement.
+Below you will find the most up-to-date catalogue of resources to support your community's solar energy planning and implementation efforts.
+These resources include useful guides, organizations, and tools from across the State of Minnesota, the Upper Midwest, and the nation.
+The Council's Local Planning Assistance unit collected these resources in collaboration with the Great Plains Institute, Minnesota GreenStep Cities, the McKnight Foundation, and the SolSmart Program.
+SolSmart provides no-cost technical assistance from a team of national experts who work with local governments to evaluate programs and practices that impact solar markets, and identify high-prospect opportunities for improvement.